jaydedm/hi-mtn-2026/README.md

 # Hi-Mountain 🏔️

 A rustic burger restaurant website built with Next.js, featuring a public-facing site and an admin dashboard.
+Woo!

 ## Tech Stack